leetreveil/elasticbeanstalk-python27/README.md

 ```

-Once the application is up and running vist the eb url in your browser and you should see this in your browser:
+Once the application is up and running vist the eb url in your browser and you should see this:

 ```
 2.7.3 (default, May 18 2012, 22:11:36)